 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, Edinburgh City Council reported total carbon emissions of approximately 2,100,000,000 kg CO2e.
 This figure includes 609,000,000 kg CO2e from Scope 1 emissions, specifically from mobile combustion.
-The council has set an ambitious target to achieve net zero emissions by 2030, aiming for a climate-ready Edinburgh.
-This commitment encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
-The council's initiatives are part of a broader strategy to reduce carbon footprints and enhance sustainability within the city.
+The total for Scope 1 and 2 emissions combined is about 675,356,000 kg CO2e.
+Notably, there is no reported data for Scope 2 or Scope 3 emissions.
+Edinburgh City Council has committed to achieving net zero emissions by 2030, aiming for a climate-ready city.
+This ambitious target encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
+The commitment was established in 2023, signalling a proactive stance towards reducing carbon footprints and enhancing sustainability within the city.
+The council's climate strategy is part of a broader initiative to address climate change and promote environmental resilience, aligning with industry standards and best practices.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.